goungoun/coursera-note-tensorflow/02_Launching_into_Machine_Learning/README.md

   loss = ComputeLoss()
 ~~~
 * Epsilon = A tiny constant
+> When to stop model training?
+> As soon as you start seeing your models not perform well against your validation data set, like if your loss metrics start to increase or creep up, it's time to stop.

 ## Repeatable Samples in BigQuery
 To make it repeatable : rand() => modulo + hash